How To File an FCC or FTC Complaint About Your Internet

 Very few ISPs will promise specific speeds 100% of the time, because they want to avoid liability for changes in the connection.
 You usually won’t have any recourse unless it’s pretty obviously extremely separated from the “up to” speeds advertised —and even then it’s a case-by-case situation that isn’t nearly as clear cut as some other issues that fall within the scope of the FCC’s reach.

-If you need a plan with close to 100% uptime guaranteed for special circumstances like working from home, it may be possible to get a Business Internet plan at your address.
-(Search using the BroadbandNow zip tool above to see options.)
+If you need a plan with close to 100% uptime guaranteed for special circumstances like working from home, it may be possible to get a business internet plan at your address.
+(Search internet providers using the BroadbandNow zip tool to see options.)
 Business Internet plans come with strong Service Level Agreements (SLAs) that guarantee a certain amount of uptime.

 How Does The Repeal Of Net Neutrality Affect The FCC Complaint Process?